Combining Travel and Volunteering in Colombia with the USAID Farmer-to-Farmer Program

 An Honest and Detailed Review of Selina from a Solo Female Digital Nomad

 Every time I stay at a Selina, I tell myself I won’t do it again.
-I have stayed at three different Selinas (Sayuliata in Mexico, Mexico City, and Parque 93 in Bogotá, Colombia).
-For me, Selina is trying to be too many things for too many people – and not doing any of them well enough.
 In my experience, Selina is a lot of smoke and mirrors – it looks perfect on Instagram, but the reality is disappointing.